We introduce the SynthMT dataset to study the readiness of automated microtubule analysis with state-of-the-art foundation models.

 Studying microtubules (MTs) and their mechanical properties is central to understanding intracellular

-Across both, classical and current foundation models still struggle to achieve the accuracy required for
+settings.
+Across both settings, classical algorithms and current foundation models still struggle to

-biological downstream analysis on, to humans, visually simple in vitro MT IRM images.
+achieve the accuracy required for biological downstream analysis on in vitro MT IRM images that

-After HPO on only ten random SynthMT images, its text-prompt version SAM3Text
+SAM3 model.
+After HPO on only ten random SynthMT images, its text-prompted

-configuration is effectively guided through synthetic data.
+configuration is effectively guided by synthetic data.

 SynthMT): We release SynthMT,